 |Thru May 11||After May 11|

 |NSCA Member Rate||$75||$110|

-As a registered attendee, will I receive a recording of the virtual event?
+As a registered attendee, will I receive a recording of the online event?

 Yes.
 You will receive a recording within 1 week after the event to review anything you may have missed.
 You will have access for one year.

-If I miss some of the virtual event will this affect my CEUs?
+If I miss some of the online event will this affect my CEUs?

 No. You will receive a recording after the event to review anything you may have missed, therefore receiving the full Category A CEUs.

 Yes.
 A certificate will be emailed to you approximately 2 weeks after the event.